bsdnoobz/web-based-face-detect/README.md

 ## Installation

 1. First you need to compile `face-detect/face-detect.cpp`.
 <pre><code>g++ `pkg-config --cflags --libs opencv` face-detect.cpp -o face-detect</code></pre>

+1. Create a directory in your htdocs, e.g: `web-face-detect` and copy all files into the directory.
+1. Start your web server.
+1. Open `http://localhost/web-face-detect` with your browser.

 ## Image credits